 French Pattern – Roman Travertine

-An example of Opus Romano with a shade of “walnut” color in cross cut in illustrated in figure 1 below.
-In this case, the stone is processed in “Tumbled Finish”: a treatment of marble with a highly specialized machine that through the piercing of water and some abrasive elements gives the resulting tiles an opaque appearance and rounded finishes.
-In this case the joints, or the space between one Roman Travertine tile and the other, are usually 3 millimeters and are filled with natural cement to highlight the tiles finish.
+An example of opus romano with a shade of walnut color in cross cut is illustrated below, in picture 1.
+Here, the stone is processed in tumbled finish: a treatment of travertine with a highly specialized machine that through the piercing of water and some abrasive elements gives tiles an opaque appearance and a rounded finishing touch.
+In this case, the joints, or the space between one roman travertine tile and the other, are usually 3 millimeters wide and are filled with natural cement to highlight the finish.

 Variations can be added to the classic French pattern with roman travertine tiles, as in the case of picture 2.
 Here the design was composed with different travertine shades and both cross cut and vein cut processings were used.

 Less often one may see French pattern realized with roman travertine in light colors.
 However, as shown in picture 3, the final result is still of great impact, as the mix of light tones provides a sophisticated look to the ambience.